FuneralSuits18/system-design-101/README.md

   <img src="images/18-oo-patterns.png" />
 </p>

-- Abstract Factory: Family Creator - Makes groups of related items.
+1. Abstract Factory: Family Creator - Makes groups of related items.
-- Builder: Lego Master - Builds objects step by step, keeping creation and appearance separate.
+2. Builder: Lego Master - Builds objects step by step, keeping creation and appearance separate.
-- Prototype: Clone Maker - Creates copies of fully prepared examples.
+3. Prototype: Clone Maker - Creates copies of fully prepared examples.
-- Singleton: One and Only - A special class with just one instance.
+4. Singleton: One and Only - A special class with just one instance.
-- Adapter: Universal Plug - Connects things with different interfaces.
+5. Adapter: Universal Plug - Connects things with different interfaces.
-- Bridge: Function Connector - Links how an object works to what it does.
+6. Bridge: Function Connector - Links how an object works to what it does.
-- Composite: Tree Builder - Forms tree-like structures of simple and complex parts.
+7. Composite: Tree Builder - Forms tree-like structures of simple and complex parts.
-- Decorator: Customizer - Adds features to objects without changing their core.
+8. Decorator: Customizer - Adds features to objects without changing their core.
-- Facade: One-Stop-Shop - Represents a whole system with a single, simplified interface.
+9. Facade: One-Stop-Shop - Represents a whole system with a single, simplified interface.
-- Flyweight: Space Saver - Shares small, reusable items efficiently.
+10. Flyweight: Space Saver - Shares small, reusable items efficiently.
-- Proxy: Stand-In Actor - Represents another object, controlling access or actions.
+11. Proxy: Stand-In Actor - Represents another object, controlling access or actions.
-- Chain of Responsibility: Request Relay - Passes a request through a chain of objects until handled.
+12. Chain of Responsibility: Request Relay - Passes a request through a chain of objects until handled.
-- Command: Task Wrapper - Turns a request into an object, ready for action.
+13. Command: Task Wrapper - Turns a request into an object, ready for action.
-- Iterator: Collection Explorer - Accesses elements in a collection one by one.
+14. Iterator: Collection Explorer - Accesses elements in a collection one by one.
-- Mediator: Communication Hub - Simplifies interactions between different classes.
+15. Mediator: Communication Hub - Simplifies interactions between different classes.
-- Memento: Time Capsule - Captures and restores an object's state.
+16. Memento: Time Capsule - Captures and restores an object's state.
-- Observer: News Broadcaster - Notifies classes about changes in other objects.
+17. Observer: News Broadcaster - Notifies classes about changes in other objects.
-- Visitor: Skillful Guest - Adds new operations to a class without altering it.
+18.Visitor: Skillful Guest - Adds new operations to a class without altering it.

 ## Database